Consistent hashing math

 Reality vs probability

-Let's pause for a second before we use the PDF above calculate the expected value and standard deviation to bring things back to reality.
+Let's pause for a second before we use the PDF above to calculate the expected value and standard deviation to bring things back to reality.
 As you might have noticed, the PDF has values above 1.
 This should be a good clue that the PDF does not give you a way to look up the probability of a specific value ... so then like what good is it? ... and how do you find out the probability of a specific value?

 The answer to both of those questions is histograms.
 As an answer to a purely mathematical problem it's maybe a little unsatisfying.
 Histogram are exceedingly practical tools that we typically use when measuring or visualizing things in the real world like latency or dB levels.
 The reason they come up here is because of the simplification we made at the very beginning.
 Our CDF and PDF above are based on the continuous range between 0 and 1 instead of the discrete length that will actually appear in our hash output.
 That simplification means that each specific length has infinite precision and therefor an infinitesimal probability by its self.
 In order to get an appreciable/useful value for probability, we have to look at the probability within a specific range of lengths.
 Plotting the probability between a bunch of different ranges is essentially the definition of a histogram, and the way we calculate the probability in that range is with the PDF (or CDF).